-This is the BEST Chili Recipe!
+Congratulations, you’ve found the actual BEST Chili Recipe!
 It’s won dozens of cook-offs and is about to knock your socks off.
-Made with bacon (and the option to omit bacon if needed) and ground beef and simmered on the stove for just 30 minutes, this is my family’s go-to cold weather comfort food.
+Made with bacon (and the option to omit bacon if needed) and ground beef and simmered on the stove for just 30 minutes, this is my family’s go-to cool weather comfort food.

-Something savory/cozy for you today because it’s Fall, which means cold weather and hearty comfort foods like baked ziti, my favorite meatball recipe, and this best chili recipe!
+Something savory/cozy for you today because believe it or not Fall is here, which means cold weather and hearty comfort foods like baked ziti, my favorite meatball recipe, and this best chili recipe!

-This chili recipe (alternating weekly with my white chicken chili) is currently on regular dinner rotation for me as soon as the weather starts to dip below 70 degrees.
+This best chili recipe (alternating weekly with my potato soup) is on regular dinner rotation for me as soon as the weather starts to dip below 70 degrees.
 It’s easy to make, incredibly filling, and the flavor is out of this world.

 Let’s get started.